sugarchain-project/sugarchain-project.github.io/doc/ANN.md

 Other advantages
 ----------------
-- Native segwit (Bech32) address as default: It starts with `sugar1q...`
+- Native segwit (Bech32) address by default: Starting with `sugar1q...`
 - Fast blockchain synchronization: Using sha256d in header indexing, the initial synchronization speed is as fast as Litecoin.